-Total nonfarm payroll employment rose by 292,000 in December, and the unemployment rate was unchanged at 5.0 percent, the U.S. Bureau of Labor Statistics reported today.
-Employment gains occurred in several industries, led by professional and business services, construction, health care, and food services and drinking places.
-Mining
+Total nonfarm payroll employment increased by 209,000 in July, and the unemployment rate was little changed at 4.3 percent, the U.S. Bureau of Labor Statistics reported today.
+Employment increased in food services and drinking places, professional and business services, and health care.

 Economic activity in themanufacturing sectorexpanded in July, and theoverall economygrew for the 98th consecutive month, say the nation’s supply executives in the latestManufacturing ISM®Report On Business®.

 Overland Park, KS, July 27, 2017 —For the sixth year, MIQ Logistics has been named a Top 100 3PL Provider by Inbound Logistics.
 “We are pleased that our company made the 2017 Top 100 3PL list,” says John Carr, President and Chief Operating Officer.
 “I am proud of our employees as they continue to show dedication to exceeding our customers’ expectations, and we appreciate the ongoing support of our customers around the world.”

 “The U.S. LEI rose sharply in June, pointing to continued growth in the U.S. economy and perhaps even a moderate improvement in GDP growth in the second half of the year,” said Ataman Ozyildirim, Director of Business Cycles and Growth Research at The Conference Board.
 “The broad-based gain in the U.S. LEI was led by a large contribution from housing permits, which improved after several months of weakness.” – The Conference Board